 ‘Do You Have a Special Relationship With An Other Than Human ?’
 (2018) invites a sharing of other people’s experiences, and through discussion explores our own individual Special Relationship to Nature, to An Other Than Human.

-‘Nature Rights’ (2018-) a collaboration with Natalie Koffman, is an invitation to explore the human relationship with nature through time, and discuss with others whether nature should have rights and how this would affect us all in our daily lives, and what the world would be like if we recognised the rights of nature.
+‘Nature Rights’ (2018-) is a collaboration with Natalie Koffman.
+It is an invitation to explore the human relationship with nature through time, discuss whether nature should have rights and how this would affect us in our daily lives, and what the world would be like if we recognised the rights of nature.

-'Come Into The Woods', a socially engaged project, developed by Katie Hellon, Nimmi Naidoo and myself, offered a sensory experience of the Wychwood Forest, as a part of our investigation into people's connection with the countryside and how this connection can improve wellbeing.
+'Come Into The Woods', a socially engaged project, developed by Katie Hellon, Nimmi Naidoo and myself, offers a sensory experience of the Wychwood Forest, as a part of our investigation into people's connection with the countryside and how this connection can improve wellbeing.
 It was held at Wilcote Art Studios and the Priory Garden in Charlbury during 2019, and again at Wilcote Art Studios in 2021.
 Come Into the Woods: Singe Wood was held also in August 2021.

 'The Map Room: Living and Working' (2018), a collaboration with Nimmi Naidoo and Katie Hellon, was a participatory event at The Wychwood Fair, inviting people to mark on an OS map of the Wychwood Forest, where they lived and where they worked.
 150 people took part.
 We found that few people have working connection to the land.